 and r/selfhosted (147, your DSGVO piece got linked)."

 Bot and AI crawler visibility.
-We have eight traffic classes, including dedicated buckets for AI crawlers (GPTBot, ClaudeBot, PerplexityBot, etc.), AI user-mediated browsing (Claude/ChatGPT fetching a page on a user’s behalf), and search engine bots.
+We have eight traffic classes, including dedicated buckets for AI training crawlers (ai_training: GPTBot, ClaudeBot, CCBot), AI answer crawlers (ai_search: PerplexityBot, OAI-SearchBot), AI user-mediated browsing (ai_user_action: Claude or ChatGPT fetching a page on a user’s behalf), and search-engine bots (search_index).
 Plausible filters bots silently.
 You can’t see how much of your traffic is GPTBot indexing you for ChatGPT search.
 We can.

 When you should pick Plausible